lanceschi/helix-editor-for-custom-glib/README.md

 2. CD into the cloned repository folder;
 3. run `./build.sh` from a shell prompt and wait.

 When the build step is over, you'll find all the required files in a subfolder labelled `helix-23.03`.
-Folder name follow the pattern `helix-<VERSION.NUMBER>` and can be modified at line 5 of `build.sh` file.
+Folder name follow the pattern `helix-<VERSION>` and can be modified at line 5 of `build.sh` file.

 # Configure the helix target version